intel/openvino-drl-training-demo/README.md

 When intialzing the environment, there are 3 important parameters when initializing the environment

-1.gui: whether to run the simulation software with a gui or headless
+*  gui: whether to run the simulation software with a gui or headless

-2.vino: whether to use openVino as the inference engine for the reward classifier network or pytorch
+*  vino: whether to use openVino as the inference engine for the reward classifier network or pytorch

-3.device: which Intel device to use as the inference engine (CPU, GPU, MYRIAD).
+*  device: which Intel device to use as the inference engine (CPU, GPU, MYRIAD).
 This is only applicable if vino parameter is true

 ## Enviornment Info